makasim/flowstream/README.md

 for {
 	for c.Next() {
 		m := c.Message()
-		// handle your message here

-		// commit one by one or by batches
+		// Process the message.
+		// Message processing should be idempotent, since delivery is at-least-once.

+		// Commit progress either per-message or in batches.
+		// Committing acknowledges that all messages up to the given revision
+		// have been successfully processed.
-		//if err := c.Commit(c.Message().Rev); err != nil {
+		// if err := c.Commit(m.Rev); err != nil {
 		// 	log.Fatal(err)
-		//}
+		// }
 	}

-	if err := c.Err(); err != nil {
+	// Check whether the consumer stopped due to an error. if err := c.Err(); err != nil {
 		log.Fatal(err)
 	}

+	// The consumer is at the head of the stream or in standby mode.
+	// Wait until:
+	//   - a new message arrives,
+	//   - the consumer is reactivated,
+	//   - or the context times out.
+	//
+	// The timeout guarantees control is returned to the caller,
-	// Consumer reached the head of the topic, wait for a new message arrive or ctx time out. ctx, cancel := context.WithTimeout(context.Background(), time.Second*5)
+	// allowing periodic housekeeping or other work. ctx, cancel := context.WithTimeout(context.Background(), time.Second*5)
 	c.Wait(ctx)
 	cancel()